BowenBZ/IoT_Face_Recognition_System/readme.md

-# Home Assistance Robot
+# Home Assistance Robot Web Server Version
+This Version can run in Ubuntu system, and can be server as a web server.
 This robot is designed to help older people get a smarter house with low cost.

 ## Function
 #### Face Detection